Chrysidoidea/react-testing-app/README.md

 Explore this repository to see the inner workings of [react-testing-app] and feel free to provide feedback or suggestions for improvement.
 Happy hacking!

+### Please be aware that this has not been optimized for screens with resolutions of 2k or higher.